NiceneNerd/UKMM/book/src/setup/deploy.md

 - Windows support is complicated
 - No chance to change your mind before deploying mods after applying load order changes
+- Does not mesh well for Switch users modding other games

 **Best for**: Linux systems, or advanced users on Windows